 Arts, science, humanities and individual experiences are brought together on the same stage, like nodes connecting a network.
 They feature discussions which can increase the breadth of our vision, because a single point of view cannot explain the complex reality that we live in..
 A variety of perspectives and disciplines can give us a more comprehensive understanding of ourselves, of others and of the world.

-In this first edition of THE ELEPHANT DIALOGUES we will discuss together the theme of Care: Is it an instinctual or a deliberate relationship?
-Is it partial, or disinterested?
+The first edition of The Elephant Dialogues ran before the pandemic, in 2019.
+Back then, the discussion centred around a series of questions surrounding the idea of Care: an instinctive or deliberate relationship?
+Interested or disinterested?
 Can it be taught and developed?
 What is its true essence?
-To answer these and many other questions is both urgent and useful for the individual and society.
+Answering these and many other questions is still urgent and relevant today, for individuals and for society.

 Participating in the first edition as speakers were Luigina Mortari with a talk on “Care.
 The essential gesture of being there”; Luciano Balbo with a talk on “Caring for wealth”; Piero Ferrucci with a talk on “An ancient solution to the problems of the future”; Corrado Pensa with a talk on “Meditation to care for oneself”; Andrea Bocconi with a talk on “Caring for education”; and Wolfgang Fasser with a talk on “Walking opens the way”.